-17Some features of this contract are similar to the ones offered by U.S. payment companies.
+20Some features of this contract are similar to the ones offered by U.S. payment companies.
 PayPal also does not have a fixed loan tenure, but some minimum repayment needs to be maintained over a period of time.
 Square has a suggested tenure of 18 months without any late fees but has the authority to debit the Square-linked bank account of the borrower in case of delay.
-Neither company applies monthly interest charges but instead charges a fixed fee that does not depend on the time taken for complete repayment.
 Both companies also allow early repayment outside of the transaction processing channel.
 Both companies offer varying deduction rates to different borrowers depending on the loan amount and sales history.